-- A. Any gift types that do not meet the descriptions outlined in section III above; - B. Gifts funded through unusual or not publicly-traded assets (such as closely-held securities, including debt and equity positions, as well as interests in LLPs, LLCs, or other business entities) (section III); - C. All gifts of real estate and any decisions related to liquidation of such assets (section III); - D. Gifts of \$100,000 or greater from donors outside of the United States, non-U.S. governments, or those which are made using foreign assets; - E. Property or assets with any encumbrances; - F. Restricted gifts made by a donor unwilling to sign a gift agreement;
+- A. Any gift types that do not meet the descriptions outlined in section III above; - B. Gifts funded through unusual or not publicly-traded assets (such as closely-held securities, including debt and equity positions, as well as interests in LLPs, LLCs, or other business entities) (section III); - C. All gifts of real estate and any decisions related to liquidation of such assets (section III); - D. Gifts of \$100,000 or greater from donors outside of the United States; - E. Gifts from non-U.S. governments; - F. Gifts made using foreign assets; - G. Property or assets with any encumbrances; - H. Restricted gifts made by a donor unwilling to sign a gift agreement;

-G. Questionable gifts and/or donors, at the discretion of the Vice President of Development, which require or would benefit from institutional or Board-level review and approval;
+I. Questionable gifts and/or donors, at the discretion of the Vice President of Development, which require or would benefit from institutional or Board-level review and approval;